MathieuNls/bianca/bianca.md

 ## Project Repository Selection {#sec:rep}

 To select the projects used to evaluate our approach, we followed three simple criteria.
 First, the projects need to be in Java and use Maven to manage dependencies.
 This way, we can automatically extract the dependencies and perform the clustering of projects.
 The second criterion is to have projects that enjoy a large community support and interest.
 We selected projects that have at least 2000 followers.
-A different threshold could be used.
 Finally, the projects must have a public issue repository to be able to mine their past issues and the fixes.
 We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors such as Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

 ## Project Dependency Analysis {#sec:dependencies}